 Walk on black sand

 Near Vik, you will find Reynisfjara, the black sand beach.
 The enormous basalt stacks give something special about this beach.

 If you are lucky you can see puffins, especially near Vik.
-Although we were told, puffin season was over at the end of August, we were very lucky to see them two times.
+Although we were told that puffin season was over at the end of August, we were very lucky to see them two times.
 We love photographing animals (remember the prairie dogs in the US), so we spend a considerable time taking pictures of these very cute animals.
-It is fascinating to see how they fly away from the cliffs and come back.
+It is captivating to see how they fly away from the cliffs and come back.
 You can spend hours watching them.

 Visit a plane wreck

 The famous DC-plane wreck on Sólheimasandur beach is not easy to reach.
 You must walk an hour to reach it and then 1 hour to go back.
 And be patient if you want a picture with nobody else on it.
 To know where to park your car: don’t worry, you will see a lot of cars when you are driving from Vik to Skaftafell National Park.
 When we were driving, I told my boyfriend that I didn’t know the exact location, but I only had the coordinates, so there was a chance we could miss it.
 And then we saw at least 30 cars on a parking lot on the side of the road, and we knew: yes, this is it 😊